-Probiotics are "good" bacteria that live in your intestine and help your body fight off infections and diseases.
-They also may help with digesting food.
-Two of these bacteria are called Lactobacillus acidophilus and Bifidobacterium bifidum .
-If you don't have enough probiotics in your gut, you may have gas, stomach problems, diarrhea, yeast infections, or other more serious infections in your intestine.
+Probiotics are "good" bacteria that live in your intestine and help your body fight infections and diseases.
+They may also help you digest food.
+Two of these bacteria are called Lactobacillus acidophilus and Bifidobacterium bifidum.
+If you do not have enough probiotics in your gut, you may have:

 Vitamin B3 (Niacin)